Tags

 Jannali

 Jannali is in Sutherland shire, south of Sydney.
 The railway was built in 1885, but few people lived in the area until the 1910s.
 In 1927 the township was named Jannali after a railway signal box that had been there since the beginning.
 During the Depression, the population of Jannali increased dramatically as people were forced to sell up and move out of the city, and it became known as a place for “battlers” who were doing it tough during the economic hardships of the 1930s.
-Today Jannali is an unpretentious commuter suburb, which, as its Facebook page proudly proclaims, is “better than a kick in the face”.
+Today Jannali is an unpretentious commuter suburb.
 When the name Jannali was chosen, it was reported that it was an Aboriginal name from the Northern Territory, meaning “the moon”.
-The Aborigines already used it as a female name, and it does have occasional use in the general population.
+Indigenous Australians already used it as a name, and it does have occasional use.
 Pronounced juh-NAL-ee, the appeal of this name is its vague similarity to names derived from Jane, such as Jan and Janelle, while having an attractive meaning and indigenous origin.
 It would make a bold alternative to Selena or Luna.

 Kareela